 On the other end of the lake is a large playground with swings and slides where Chhavi had her share of fun.

+The Lake sits in a breathtaking backdrop of the pine forest is an ideal picnic spot for families and hasn’t yet fallen on the tourist radar.
 It is also a perfect picnic spot with several tables and the barbecue grills with wood provided in the park.
 We had forgotten to unload our bag of the eggs we bought from grocery shopping the previous day.
 This struck an idea to experiment with cooking eggs on the grill.

 It was great fun and they even turned out to be delicious.
 Many intrigued onlookers would turn up every now and then and check if the eggs were cooked and how they tasted.
 Am sure they are going to give it a try next time.

 There is also a restaurant in the park for the ones not interested in the barbecue option.